§ Decentralized Web Node

 - The message object MUST contain a

-property, and its value MUST be a JSON object composed as follows:- The object MUST contain a
+descriptorproperty, and its value MUST be a JSON object composed as follows:-

-property, and if present its value Must be a URI string that indicates the schema of the associated data. - The object MUST contain a
+schemaproperty, and if present its value Must be a URI string that indicates the schema of the associated data and MUST be treated as an immutable value for the lifetime of the logical record. -

 - The object MUST contain a